mihaimoga/ChessCtrl/README.md

 `Piece` class declares the follwing virtual functions:

-- `clone()`: returns a different object with same information of itself.
+- `Piece* clone()`: returns a different object with same information of itself.
-- `isValidMove(wstring sourceFileRank, wstring destFileRank, map<wstring, Piece*>* board)`
+- `int isValidMove(wstring sourceFileRank, wstring destFileRank, map<wstring, Piece*>* board)`
-- `playerToString()`: return wstring rep. of the piece's player.
+- `wstring playerToString()`: return wstring rep. of the piece's player.
-- `toString()`: returns the wstring rep. of the piece.
+- `wstring toString()`: returns the wstring rep. of the piece.
-- `toGraphics()`: returns graphical rep. of the piece.
+- `wstring toGraphics()`: returns graphical rep. of the piece.
-- `Score()`: return the score of the piece (used by Backtracking algorithm to perform the computer move).
+- `int Score()`: return the score of the piece (used by Backtracking algorithm to perform the computer move).

 And it implements the following functions:

-- `confirmMove()`: sets `isFirstMove` false when called as it has moved at least once.
+- `void confirmMove()`: sets `isFirstMove` false when called as it has moved at least once.
-- `isWhitePlayer()`: returns if this piece belongs to White player.
+- `bool isWhitePlayer()`: returns if this piece belongs to White player.
-- `isKing()`: returns true if the piece is a King (represented by _isKing_ - only set to true by King constructor).
+- `bool isKing()`: returns true if the piece is a King (represented by _isKing_ - only set to true by King constructor).
-- `isFriendly(Piece* that)`: returns true if this and that Piece belongs to same player.
+- `bool isFriendly(Piece* that)`: returns true if this and that Piece belongs to same player.
-- `isSameFile(wstring sourceFileRank, wstring destFileRank)`: returns true if sourceFileRank and destFileRank is on the same file / rank / diagonal respectively; otherwise, false.
+- `bool isSameFile(wstring sourceFileRank, wstring destFileRank)`: returns true if sourceFileRank and destFileRank is on the same file / rank / diagonal respectively; otherwise, false.
-- `isSameRank(wstring sourceFileRank, wstring destFileRank)`: returns true if sourceFileRank and destFileRank is on the same file / rank / diagonal respectively; otherwise, false.
+- `bool isSameRank(wstring sourceFileRank, wstring destFileRank)`: returns true if sourceFileRank and destFileRank is on the same file / rank / diagonal respectively; otherwise, false.
-- `isSameDiagonal(wstring sourceFileRank, wstring destFileRank)`: returns true if sourceFileRank and destFileRank is on the same file / rank / diagonal respectively; otherwise, false.
+- `bool isSameDiagonal(wstring sourceFileRank, wstring destFileRank)`: returns true if sourceFileRank and destFileRank is on the same file / rank / diagonal respectively; otherwise, false.
-- `noVerticalObstruction(wstring sourceFileRank, wstring destFileRank, map<wstring, Piece*>* board)`: returns true if there are no pieces on intermediate ranks on the board; otherwise, false.
+- `bool noVerticalObstruction(wstring sourceFileRank, wstring destFileRank, map<wstring, Piece*>* board)`: returns true if there are no pieces on intermediate ranks on the board; otherwise, false.
-- `noHorizontalObstruction(wstring sourceFileRank, wstring destFileRank, map<wstring, Piece*>* board)`: returns true iff there are no pieces on intermediate files on the board; otherwise, false.
+- `bool noHorizontalObstruction(wstring sourceFileRank, wstring destFileRank, map<wstring, Piece*>* board)`: returns true iff there are no pieces on intermediate files on the board; otherwise, false.
-- `noDiagonalObstruction(wstring sourceFileRank, wstring destFileRank, map<wstring, Piece*>* board)`: return true if there are no pieces on intermediate files and ranks, which is on the same diagonal, on the board; otherwise, false.
+- `bool noDiagonalObstruction(wstring sourceFileRank, wstring destFileRank, map<wstring, Piece*>* board)`: return true if there are no pieces on intermediate files and ranks, which is on the same diagonal, on the board; otherwise, false.
-- `destExistFriendlyPiece(wstring destFileRank, map<wstring, Piece*>* board)`: return true if there are no pieces on intermediate files and ranks, which is on the same diagonal, on the board; otherwise, false.
+- `bool destExistFriendlyPiece(wstring destFileRank, map<wstring, Piece*>* board)`: return true if there are no pieces on intermediate files and ranks, which is on the same diagonal, on the board; otherwise, false.

-# Rules of chess
+## Rules of chess

 The **rules of chess** (also known as the **laws of chess**) govern the play of the game of [chess](https://en.wikipedia.org/wiki/Chess "Chess").
 Chess is a two-player abstract strategy board game.
 Each player controls sixteen pieces of six types on a chessboard.
 Each type of piece moves in a distinct way.
 The object of the game is to checkmate the opponent's king; checkmate occurs when a king is threatened with capture and has no escape.
 A game can end in various ways besides checkmate: a player can resign, and there are several ways a game can end in a draw.